sherrylitest/Grant-program/milestone-delivery/README.md

 ## :mailbox: Milestone Delivery Process

-The milestone delivery process is part of the [Open Grants Program](https://github.com/w3f/Open-Grants-Program).
-You can find the application process [here](https://github.com/w3f/Open-Grants-Program/blob/master/README.md#pencil-process).
+The milestone delivery process is part of the [General Grants Program](../README.md).
+You can find the application process [here](../README.md#process).

-:warning: Before you submit a milestone, make sure it complies with our [Guidelines for Milestone Deliverables](https://github.com/w3f/General-Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).
+:warning: Before you submit a milestone, make sure it complies with milestone delivrables described in the application's initial pull request.

 1. **Milestone Delivery:**
-   1. [Fork](https://github.com/w3f/Grant-Milestone-Delivery/fork) this repository with the **same GitHub account** that you used to submit the application.
+   1. [Fork](https://github.com/vechain/Grants-Program/Grant-Milestone-Delivery/fork) this repository with the **same GitHub account** that you used to submit the application.
    2. In the newly created fork, create a copy of the milestone delivery template ([`deliveries/milestone-delivery-template.md`](deliveries/milestone-delivery-template.md)).
 If you're using the GitHub web interface, you will need to create a new file and copy the [contents](https://raw.githubusercontent.com/w3f/Grant-Milestone-Delivery/master/deliveries/milestone-delivery-template.md) of the template inside the new one.
 Make sure you **do not modify the template file directly**.
    3. Name the file `project_name-milestone_number.md`.
    4. Fill out the [invoice form](https://forms.gle/QvsbeSA3ziuC9k9b9).